 TIP No.2: Don’t be freaking out about how fit you need to be/get in order to do this!
 Seriously guys…if you haven’t been able to destroy yourself at the gym 5 times a week to mold that body into perfect shape before you set off, I’m here to tell you… it’s okay.
 I trained simply by walking around the country village I live in.
 I would try and include as many hills as I could, but this is England folks…the hills ain’t that big!
 When I arrived into Nepal I couldn’t stop reading up on all the training people would do for their treks, and I started panicking!
 In the end I banned myself from reading anymore.
 Obviously don’t take the Michael and do nothing or just sit around and eat crap all day long, but ya know….just relax and enjoy the process.
 The strongest part of the body you’ll need is a strong mind.
 The belief that you have the ability to do this.
 If you feel you have this and you know your body is capable, that’s it.
 You got this 😉

 TIP No.3: Costs!
 Contrary to popular belief, this doesn’t have to cost you your next years salary!
-I’m not here to tell you what you can and what you can’t afford, but let me just tell you the costs based on what I paid, then you can do with that what you will (remember folks it’s all about prioratising):
+I’m not here to tell you what you can and what you can’t afford, but let me just tell you the costs based on what I paid (in 2016), then you can do with that what you will (remember folks it’s all about prioratising):

 - Flight: London to Kathmandu return flight from £350 upwards depending on the time of year and how in advance you book.
 I only booked a one-way flight, but if I assume you want a return this is the price you’re looking from.
 As a general rule it is cheaper to book well in advance (which also coincides with Tip Number 1).
 You can find cheap flights with Skyscanner or Netflights, these are my favourites to use.